dqops/dqo/docs/dqo-concepts/dqops-user-home-folder.md

 - [*patterns/default.dqotablepattern.yaml*](../reference/yaml/TableLevelDataQualityPolicyYaml.md)
   file containing the default configuration of
-  [data observability checks](data-observability.md) activated for all columns.
+  [data observability checks](data-observability.md) activated for all tables.

 The data quality policy files are stored in the *patterns* folder, as shown in the following example of the folder structure.